wildhtob/patreco-project-work/README.md

 ---
 ---

-# Identifying nests and swallows based on spatiotemporal wild boar data
+# Identifying nests and wallows based on spatiotemporal wild boar data

 ## Project Work Patterns and Trends in Environmental Data